HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 ## `Cache-Control`: `no-store`, `no-cache` and `max-age=0`

 When a response absolutely must not be cached, the `Cache-Control no-store` directive should be used; if this directive is not specified, then the response *is considered cacheable and may be cached*.
-Note that if `no-store` is specified, it takes precedence over other directive - this makes sense, since serious privacy and security issues could occur if a resource is cached which should not be.
+Note that if `no-store` is specified, it takes precedence over other directive—this makes sense, since serious privacy and security issues could occur if a resource is cached which should not be.

 We can see a few common errors that are made when attempting to configure a response to be non-cacheable:

 * Specifying `Cache-Control: no-cache` may sound like a directive to not cache the resource.
-However, as noted above, the `no-cache` directive does allow the resource to be cached - it simply informs the browser to revalidate the resource prior to use and is not the same as stopping the resource from being cached at all.
+However, as noted above, the `no-cache` directive does allow the resource to be cached—it simply informs the browser to revalidate the resource prior to use and is not the same as stopping the resource from being cached at all.
 * Setting `Cache-Control: max-age=0` sets the TTL to 0 seconds, but again, that is not the same as being `non-cacheable`.
 When `max-age=0` is specified, the resource is cached, but is marked as stale, resulting in the browser having to immediately revalidate its freshness.

 Functionally, `no-cache` and `max-age=0` are similar, since they both require revalidation of a cached resource.
-The no-cache directive can also be used alongside a `max-age` directive that is greater than 0 - this results in the object being cached for the specified TTL but being revalidated prior to every use.
+The no-cache directive can also be used alongside a `max-age` directive that is greater than 0—this results in the object being cached for the specified TTL but being revalidated prior to every use.

 When looking at the above three discussed directives, 2.3% of responses include the combination of all three `no-store`, `no-cache` and `max-age=0`	directives, 6.6% of responses include both `no-store` and `no-cache`, and a negligible number of responses (< 1%) include `no-store` alone.